build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 that dictate how things are configured.
 Hence, we have Server(s), Client(s) and Router(s) instead of our lovable pets.

-There is an industry specific phrase that matches the theme here too.
+There is an industry-specific phrase that matches the theme here too.
 Within infrastructure industry, the popular way to see components of the infrastracture is as "cattle, not pets".
 This is a mean way of saying we only care about the larger system and we care less about details of individual components.
 Those